Russia Longitudinal Monitoring Survey of HSE

 The Russia Longitudinal Monitoring Survey (RLMS) is a series of nationally representative surveys designed to monitor the effects of Russian reforms on the health and economic welfare of households and individuals in the Russian Federation.
 These effects are measured by a variety of means: detailed monitoring of individuals' health status and dietary intake, precise measurement of household-level expenditures and service utilization, and collection of relevant community-level data, including region-specific prices and community infrastructure data.
 Data have been collected 22 times since 1992.
 Of these, 18 represent the RLMS Phase II, which has been run jointly by the Carolina Population Center at the University of North Carolina at Chapel Hill, headed by Barry M. Popkin, and the Demoscope team in Russia, headed by Polina Kozyreva and Mikhail Kosolapov.

 RLMS Data Round 22 (2013) is Now Available!

 The newest round of RLMS data, Round 22 (2013), is now available for analysis.
-Currently, this round is only available from the National Research University Higher School of Economics, Moscow.
-Please follow the links here to apply for the data.
+Please follow the instructions here to apply for the data.

 All current and future users should read this letter, which describes major changes to the RLMS-HSE.